GamerKilroy/Mindustry-Logic/readme.md

 ## KLR-AI-EXPANDED DESIGN DOCUMENT

 1. Goals and considerations
-    a.
-The Different Levels of AI
+    1. The Different Levels of AI
-    b.
-The Units
+    2. The Units
-    c.
-The Squads
+    3. The Squads
 2. The OpenBus - Async Atomic Memory Map
-    a.
-The RAMProcs & ROMProcs
+    1. The RAMProcs & ROMProcs
-    b.
-The RAMACCESS Processor
+    2. The RAMACCESS Processor
-    c.
-Dynamic Memory Allocation
+    3. Dynamic Memory Allocation
-    d.
-Garbage Collection
+    4. Garbage Collection
 3. The Unit Modules
 4. The Squad Modules
     a.
 How a squad is made